Food waste is a big problem. These small changes can help

 A 2021 EPA report estimates that U.S. food loss and waste produces the equivalent of the annual carbon dioxide emissions of 42 coal-fired power plants, and enough water and energy to supply more than 50 million homes.
 And that's not including the impact of food that rots in landfills, producing methane, an even more potent greenhouse gas

-Nearly a decade ago, federal agencies set a goal of cutting the U.S.' food waste in half by 2030 — a benchmark that is hurtling ever closer.
+Nearly a decade ago, federal agencies set a goal of cutting U.S. food waste in half by 2030 — a benchmark that is hurtling ever closer.
 And now is as good a time as any to reduce waste, thanks to soaring grocery prices.

 The USDA says the best way to reduce food waste "is to not create it in the first place."
 But what does that actually entail?